rajpurkarlab/ReXrank/example_files/evaluation_script.md

 # Evaluation Script for ReXRank Predictions

 ## Overview
 This script converts a prediction JSON file into ground truth and prediction CSV files.
 These CSV files can be used for further evaluation using the scoring metrics from the [CXR-Report-Metric](https://github.com/rajpurkarlab/CXR-Report-Metric) repository.
+For the FineRadScore, we follow [FineRadScore](https://github.com/rajpurkarlab/FineRadScore) repository.
 ## Script

 ```python